Xomega-Net/Xomega.Docs/docs/framework/common-ui/data-objects.md

 ## State management

-Data objects allow controlling and tracking the state of its data properties through the entire object hierarchy.
+Data objects allow controlling and tracking the state of their data properties through the entire object hierarchy.

 ### Property changes

-Data objects implement the standard `INotifyPropertyChanged` interface, and notify about changes in some of its properties, such as `Editable`, `Modified` or `IsNew`.
+Data objects implement the standard `INotifyPropertyChanged` interface and notify about changes in some of its properties, such as `Editable`, `Modified` or `IsNew`.

 Your concrete data object subclass can also call the `FireDataPropertyChange` to make all its data properties, actions and child objects [fire the specified property change event](properties/base#firing-change-events).
 This is helpful when there is a change in the state of the data object that affects its entire hierarchy, and allows you to refresh any UI controls bound to its properties.

-For example, making the data object not editable would affect all its properties and child objects, and you want to make sure that the bound controls become readonly or disabled in this case.
+For example, making the data object not editable would affect all its properties and child objects, and you want to make sure that the bound controls become read-only or disabled in this case.

 ### Editability